 Sprinkle the top of the dough with seeds and dust with flour or rice flour (which makes it easier to score)especially if using the banneton, get those sides sprinkled well- so it flips out without catching!

-Place the dough in the fridge for one hour (or up to 3 hours) while you heat up the oven to 500F with your Dutch oven inside (please see notes) for 60 minutes.
+Place the dough in the fridge for one hour (or up to 3 hours) while you heat up the oven to 500°F with your Dutch oven inside (please see notes) for 60 minutes.
 Chilling the dough will make it easier to score and give it a little more “oven spring”.
-It is not intended to rise here.
+It is not really intended to rise here.

 Score: Grease your blade or lame, and score the dough swiftly and deeply, at a 45-degree angle, 3/4 inch deep.
 Score where you want the dough to puff up.
 You can do one simple slash, a crescent, or a crisscross, or feel free to add other designs.
 (Just google sourdough scoring designs and be mesmerized for hours!)
 Oiling the knife helps.
 The lame really does make this 100 times easier!

-Carefully take out the dutch oven from the oven and close the oven door.
-Remove the lid.
-Gently lift your dough holding onto the parchment corners, and lift it into the dutch oven, and quickly cover.
+Carefully take out the Dutch oven from the oven and close the oven door.
+Remove the lid and gently lift your dough, holding onto the parchment corners, and lift it into the Dutch oven, and quickly cover.
+Place in the middle of the oven for 18-22 mins.

-Bake: Place in the middle of the oven for 18-22 mins.
 Remove the lid; it should be nicely puffed, lightly golden, and around 200F.
-This is your goal.
-Continue baking 10- 15 minutes until deeply golden and internal temp reaches 208F.
-Please try to get your loaves crusty and deeply golden.
-Let them go a bit longer than you might think. 🙂
+This is your goal; if the temperature is not 200°F, replace the lid.
+Once the internal temp reaches 200°F, uncover and bake 10-15 minutes until deeply golden and internal temp reaches 208°F. Allow your loaves to get crusty and deeply golden.
+Let them go a bit longer than you might think.

-Sylvia’s Expert Tips for Sourdough Bread
+Chef’s Tips for the Best Sourdough Bread

 - STARTER: Using your starter slightly after its peak will ensure your bread rises sufficiently.
-Make sure your starter is healthy, strong and “hungry”, and doubles in size 6 hours after feeding.
+Make sure your starter is healthy, strong, and “hungry”, and doubles in size 6 hours after feeding.
 If you like a more “sour” taste, use an un-fed starter that has been stored in the fridge 5-6 days- and use without feeding it first.

 - ADDITIONS: If you want to start adding things to your bread- nuts, olives, cheese, dried fruit, roasted garlic, etc., I recommend folding these in after it rises overnight.
 Use this recipe for Rosemary Olive Sourdough Bread as a guide.